dazuma/toys/toys/docs/guide.md

-If you prefer the venerable Highline library interface, Toys provides a mixin called `:highline` that automatically installs the highline gem (version 2.x) if it is not available, and makes a highline object available to the tool.
+If you prefer the venerable Highline library interface, Toys provides a mixin called `:highline` that automatically installs the highline gem (version 2.x) if it is not already available, and makes a highline object available to the tool.
 For more information, see the {Toys::StandardMixins::Highline} mixin module.

 The `:pager` mixin provides a convenient interface to pager utilities such as `less`, which let your users interactively page through long output.
+For more information, see the {Toys::StandardMixins::Pager} mixin module and the underlying library {Toys::Utils::Pager}.

 You can also use other third-party gems such as [tty](https://github.com/piotrmurach/tty).
 The section below on